mprevot/ReviewNdepend/README.md

 After using Visual studio enterprise (VS) and Resharper (R#) on c# programs a while, following design patterns such as [**MVVM**](https://msdn.microsoft.com/en-us/magazine/dd419663.aspx), [**DI**](https://stackoverflow.com/questions/130794/what-is-dependency-injection), we might want to have a more precise overview of the application being developed.
 But not Visual studio enterprise nor Resharper can give any significant, relevant view on the code and what it does, and how well, how ideas are organized, etc.

-I have a medium-big sized progam involving both [**computer vision**](http://news.mit.edu/topic/computer-vision) and **realtime image/video editing**; it involves c#, c++, matlab, [MKL](https://software.intel.com/en-us/mkl), [cuda](https://developer.nvidia.com/cuda-faq) code, but most of it is **c#**; it has about 10k LOCs, has a computing part and a graphical user interface (GUI) part, the latter involving **WPF**, it has **MVVM** pattern, and uses [**Prism**](https://github.com/PrismLibrary/Prism) and [**Unity**](https://msdn.microsoft.com/en-us/library/dn223671(v=pandp.30).aspx) for **DI** patterns; it has unit tests, even though it's not [**TDD**](http://agiledata.org/essays/tdd.html); it has metrics for performance measurements in many critical places.
+I have a medium-big-sized progam involving both [**computer vision**](http://news.mit.edu/topic/computer-vision) and **realtime image/video editing**; it involves c#, c++, matlab, [MKL](https://software.intel.com/en-us/mkl), [cuda](https://developer.nvidia.com/cuda-faq) code, but most of it is **c#**; it has about 10k LOCs, has a computing part and a graphical user interface (GUI) part, the latter involving **WPF**, it has **MVVM** pattern, and uses [**Prism**](https://github.com/PrismLibrary/Prism) and [**Unity**](https://msdn.microsoft.com/en-us/library/dn223671(v=pandp.30).aspx) for **DI** patterns; it has unit tests, even though it's not [**TDD**](http://agiledata.org/essays/tdd.html); it has metrics for performance measurements in many critical places.

 I often have the practice of having everything in mind and then I write code.
 In other words, I have the global ideas and architecture in mind as I code and craft my local ideas.
 With such a project, I needed some time to just have the global feeling back again (and yes, I was sometimes having hard times reading my own code after being awhile AFK).
 Hum.
 Not that good, but I have no means to know if it was me or my implementation.

-I have a quite big **ViewModel** class, which is classical, with implementation in several files (partial public class), for different aspects.
+I have quite a big **ViewModel** class, which is classical, with implementation in several files (partial public class), for different aspects.

-Questions: is having a big class (big: many fields, many methods) a code smell despite I'm following the MVVM pattern ? do I have ways to know better my code qualities and problems ?
+Questions: is having a big class (big: many fields, many methods) a code smell despite I'm following the MVVM pattern ?
+Do I have ways to know better my code qualities and problems ?

 ## Why and when Ndepends ?
 Ndepends gives qualitative eyes

 The core of an enterprise is to solve a problem with social impact.
 What does Ndepend solve ?
-Its gives instant qualitative eyes on code without the need to read the code (what ever its size), and this helps to improve code quality as well as architecture, engireeing practices and monitor its evolution.
+It gives instant qualitative eyes on code without the need to read the code (whatever its size), and this helps to improve code quality as well as architecture, engineering practices and monitor its evolution.
 This works just in time and through remembering metrics, we can get trends.

-When it is hard to have immediate vision of the quality of all the code, or at least a vision of the code in its context (not the code written, but the code in its usage in the program), when we need to see the code from a certain point of view, through a certain filter, here comes the need of Ndepend, as static code analyser to understand better differents aspects of the program, and have quite specific requests about the code, and all that come with an **estimation of debt** (in engineering time), and **interest**.
+When it is hard to have immediate vision of the quality of the entire code, or at least a vision of the code in its context (not the code written, but the code in its usage in the program), when we need to see the code from a certain point of view, through a certain filter, here comes the need of Ndepend, as static code analyser to understand better different aspects of the program, and have quite specific requests about the code, and all that come with an **estimation of debt** (in engineering time), and **interest**.

 The best analogy I have about what Ndepends does is **operators** in quantum physics, which correspond to **observables**: we have a complex object which is "totally described" by a wave function, but this wave function doesn't give us a proper feeling about what is happening to the quantum object (atom, molecule ...).
 What do we do ?
 We apply an operator to get a measure about a certain aspect of the quantum object (~ program), and this measure (eg, energy) is experimentally verifiable, and it means something for the human.
 We don't know anything else, and we don't need anything else.
 The difference is that Ndepend doesn't change the state of our program.